-During the 2016 presidential race, the alt right gained national media attention for its support of Donald Trump and for its online trolling efforts.
+During the 2016 presidential race, the alt right gained national media attention for two things: supporting Donald Trump and online trolling.
 On Election night 2016, Spencer exulted in Trump’s victory.
 “The Alt-Right has been declared the winner.
 The Alt-Right is more deeply connected to Trumpian populism than the ‘conservative movement,’” Spencer tweeted.
 “We’re the establishment now.”

 Spencer was one of the promoters and scheduled speakers at the August 12, 2017 Unite the Right alt right rally in Charlottesville, Virginia, which was ostensibly organized to oppose the removal of Confederate monuments.
 The rally attracted more than 500 white supremacists and many hundreds of counter-protesters, and confrontations between the two groups sparked violent clashes.
 A white supremacist drove his car into a crowd of counter-protesters, killing Heather Heyer and injuring a number of other people.

 That weekend, Spencer's website announced that Unite the Right was the “beginning of the white civil rights movement.”